-While it’s possible to simply have Medicare cover, many Australians choose to take out private health insurance as well.
-Medicare doesn’t cover everything, so taking out private health cover guarantees that you have a broad range of protection in place.
+While it’s possible to simply have Medicare coverage, many Australians choose to take out private health insurance as well.
+Medicare doesn’t cover everything, so taking out private health coverage guarantees that you have a broad range of protection in place.

-Health cover can be a great idea for the many visitors who are not covered under Australia’s Medicare system.
-In addition, if you apply for a 457 or 485 visa or are an overseas student, you’ll need to take out a certain level of health cover to satisfy your visa requirements.
+Health insurance can be a great idea for the many visitors who are not covered under Australia’s Medicare system.
+In addition, if you apply for a 457 or 485 visa or are an overseas student, you’ll need to take out a certain level of health insurance to satisfy your visa requirements.

-Of course, when you’re looking to take out health insurance, you might like to consider comparing a range of policies before deciding on the right one for you.
-Things to look out for when making your decision include: benefits, limits, exclusions, and what sort of cover it provides (hospital, general treatment, or both).
-You might also like to consider obtaining multiple quotes to get a gauge on the true value of each policy.
+Compare a range of health insurance policies before deciding on the right one for you.
+Factor in benefits, limits, exclusions, and what sort of coverage it provides — hospital, general treatment or both.
+It’s a good idea to get multiple quotes to get a gauge on the true value of each policy.

 If you’re visiting Australia, you’ll need to take out private health insurance before leaving.
 If you’re moving to Australia, you can get covered under the country’s Medicare program, but you may still want to consider taking out additional private insurance.
 To learn more about what to expect when you arrive in the country, read our guide to moving to Australia.